 Dental disease usually is not life-threatening and the type and timing of dental treatment can be deferred in certain circumstances.
 When a child's behavior prevents routine delivery of oral health care using communicative guidance techniques, the dentist must consider the urgency of dental need when determining a plan of treatment.
-Rapidly advancing disease, trauma, pain, or infection usually dictates prompt treatment.
-Deferring some or all treatment or employing therapeutic interventions (eg, alternative restorative technique [ART], 45,46 fluoride varnish, antibiotics for infection control) until the child is able to cooperate may be appropriate when based upon an individualized assessment of the risks and benefits of that option.
+Papidly advancing disease, trauma, pain, or infection usually dictates prompt treatment.
+Deferring some or all treatment or employing therapeutic interventions [eg, interim therapeutic restoration (ITR), Papidle varnish, antibiotics for infection control] until the child is able to co-operate may be appropriate when based upon an individualized assessment of the risks and benefits of that option.
 The dentist must explain the risks and benefits of deferred or alternative treatments clearly, and informed consent must be obtained from the parent.

 Treatment deferral also should be considered in cases when treatment is in progress and the patient's behavior becomes hysterical or uncontrollable.
 In such cases, the dentist should halt the procedure as soon as possible, discuss the situation with the patient/parent, and either select another approach for treatment or defer treatment based upon the dental needs of the patient.
 If the decision is made to defer treatment, the practitioner immediately should complete the necessary steps to bring the procedure to a safe conclusion before ending the appointment.
+75,77,78

 Caries risk should be reevaluated when treatment options are compromised due to child behavior.
-The AAPD has developed a caries-risk assessment tool (CAT) that provides a means of classifying caries risk at a point in time and can be applied periodically to assess changes in an individual's risk status.
+The AAPD has developed caries risk-assessment forms and management protocols80; they provide a means of classifying caries risk at a point in time and can be applied periodically to assess changes in an individual's risk status along with suggestions on caries management.
 An individualized preventive program, including appropriate parent education and a dental recall schedule, should be recommended after evaluation of the patient's caries risk, oral health needs, and abilities.
-Topical fluorides (eg, brush-on gels, fluoride varnish, professional application during prophylaxis) may be indicated.
-ART may be useful as both preventive and therapeutic approaches.
+Topical fluorides (eg, brush-on gels, fluoride varnish, professional application during prophylaxis) may be indicated.81 ITR may be useful as both preventive and therapeutic approaches.^{77,78}